thu-ml/tianshou/README.md

 ## Quick Start

-This is an example of Policy Gradient.
-You can also run the full script under [test/discrete/test_pg.py](/test/discrete/test_pg.py).
+This is an example of Deep Q Network.
+You can also run the full script under [test/discrete/test_dqn.py](/test/discrete/test_dqn.py).

 First, import the relevant packages: